Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Conclusion

 \section{Conclusion}

 We have proposed a simple, parameter-efficient, architecture-agnostic, and easy-to-implement FTN method that adapts to new unseen domains/tasks using low-rank task-specific tensors.
-In our work, we have shown FTN requires the least number of parameters compared to other baseline methods in MDL/MTL experiments and attains better or comparable performance.
+Our work shows that FTN requires the least number of parameters compared to other baseline methods in MDL/MTL experiments and attains better or comparable performance.
 We can adapt the backbone network in a flexible manner by adjusting the rank according to the complexity of the domain/task.
 We conducted experiments with different convolutional backbones and transformer architectures for various datasets to demonstrate that FTN outperforms existing methods.